saikumar438/assignment2-mylavarapu/AboutMe.md

 | LAVASA   | 48              | 300$  |
 | COORG    | 120             | 400$  |
 | UDAIPUR  | 120             | 400$  |

+---

+## Quotes ##

+> If you’re always trying to be normal you will never know how amazing you can be.

+                         -*MAYA ANGELOU*

+> Integrity is doing the right thing, even when no one is watching.

+                        -*C.S.
+LEWIS*